 3.5 Data Centers

 Data centers combine three problems: extreme repetitive geometry, no GPS signal, and scans that must align across multiple visits.
-Technique and target placement decide whether a rescan can be matched to last quarter's results.
+Technique, one processing setting, and target placement decide whether a rescan can be matched to last quarter's results.

 Why Data Centers Are Different